 By Barry Goldstein.

 We know how to stop domestic violence crime and especially homicide.
 This confidence is based on successful practices in communities like Quincy, San Diego and Nashville that dramatically reduced these horrific crimes.
-In Quincy, a county that averaged 5-6 DV homicides, they enjoyed several years in a row with no murders.
+In Quincy, a county that averaged 5-6 domestic violence (DV) homicides, they enjoyed several years in a row with no murders.
 Accordingly it is not surprising that the practices that have proven so effective were not used to protect Tara.

 The Quincy Solution is a group of best practices based on the success of several communities and current scientific research.
 Among the practices particularly relevant to the O’Shea-Watson case is the need to strictly enforce protective orders and criminal laws as well as including the custody court system so that abusers cannot manipulate the court to regain control over their victims.
 The community failed to use any of these effective practices.